 - If there are not two employees available to serve as account administrators, a member of the USI Marketing and Communications team will serve in that capacity.

-- If there are any problems identifying a new administrator, contact Web Services.
+- If there are any problems identifying a new administrator, contact Ben Luttrull, media relations specialist.

 - USI employees identified as administrators of accounts are held responsible for managing and monitoring content of their officially recognized accounts.
 Administrators are responsible for removing content that may violate the University Conduct Policies.
-Web Services at any time with questions or concerns.
+Contact Ben Luttrull at any time with questions or concerns.

 - Student organizations that wish to create social media accounts that will be officially recognized by the University must be registered through USI's Student Development office.
 Unregistered student organizations are welcome to create social media accounts; however, they will not be officially recognized by USI.